-The 2016 Nautanen Mineral Resource estimate was prepared in November 2016 (Degen, 2016).
-Grade estimates were interpolated into a 3-dimensional (3D) mineralisation block model using a 2D estimation approach after Bertoli et al. (2003) in commercially available software packages (Leapfrog, Datamine Studio, Snowden Supervisor).
+The 2020 Nautanen Mineral Resource estimate was prepared in August 2020 (McGimpsey, 2020).
 The project limits and coordinates were based upon the SWEREF99 TM system.
 Most of the deposit was delineated with drillholes drilled at approximately 50 degrees to the west.
 Drillholes were spaced at around 70 to 100 m of the target.

-The resource estimate has used an updated drillhole database as at 01 October 2016 which includes all drillhole sample assay results together with interpretations of the prevailing geology that relates to the structure, lithology, alteration and the spatial distribution of Cu,

-Au, Ag, Mo and S mineralisation.
+The resource estimate has used an updated drillhole database as at 01 August 2020 which includes all drillhole sample assay results together with interpretations of the prevailing geology that relates to the structure, lithology, alteration and the spatial distribution of Cu, Au, Ag, Mo and S mineralisation.
 Interpolation parameters were based upon the geology, styles of mineralisation, drill hole spacing and geostatistical analysis of the data.

-The blockmodel utilizes a block size of 10 m x 40 m x 40 m, with sub-blocks down to down to 2.5 m x10 m x 10 m.
+The block model utilizes a block size of 20 m x 2.5 m x 20 m, with sub-blocks down to down to 10 m x 2.5 m x 5 m ( variable height between 5-20 m).
 The block model framework parameters are reproduced in Table 6.